 Knoxville Bird Control

 Pigeons and European Starlings are common sights in urban areas across America, East Tennessee, and in Knoxville.
 Their droppings can stain building surfaces and damage paint on cars.
 These birds can also transmit diseases to humans through airborne fungi in their droppings.
-Pest-Ops bird control programs can help you permanently guard against these costly dangers, protecting your employees, clients, and guests from harm.
+Pest-Ops, LLC’s Knoxville bird control programs can help you permanently guard against these costly dangers, protecting your employees, clients, and guests from harm.
 As a local, family owned and operated company, we understand the importance of protecting your business’ reputation.
 This is why we will promptly dispatch a licensed or certified pest control specialist who will provide service we guarantee you’ll be pleased with.

-As pigeon populations are different in size and roost preferences throughout Knoxville, any or all methods may be used in a particular case.
+As pigeon populations are different in size and roost preferences throughout the area, any or all methods may be used in a particular case.
 The important part of a bird control and pigeon management program is a continuous follow-up service to prevent new infestations.
 Complete cleanup of the roosting area is also advised after the initial population is removed.
-Our experienced professionals protect your employees, your property, and the public from Knoxville bird control problems.
+Our experienced professionals can protect your property, your employees, and the public from Knoxville bird control problems.